WaylonWalker/waylonwalker.com/pages/til/git-push-default-current.md

 ---

+Has no upstream branch errors in git can be such a damn productivity killer.
+You gotta stop your flow and swap over the branch, there is a config so that you don't have to do this.

 ## **fatal** has no upstream branch

 If you have not yet configured git to always push to the current branch, you